sgnl05/sgnl05-racktables/README.md

 #####`secretfile`

+Handles the inc/secret.php file.
+This can be put to good use during first time installation.

+Available settings for this parameter are: "w" (writable), "r" (readonly) , "template" and "absent".

-Sets permissions to the inc/secret.php file for apache during setup.
-Set this attribute to "writable" while installing racktables and "readonly" after installation step 4.
-Setting this attibute to "absent" removes the file.
+Set this attribute to "w" while installing RackTables and "r" (for readonly) after installation step 4.

+You can also set this to "template" to use the template included with this module.

+"absent" setting removes the file.

-Defaults to undef, which results in file/permissions not being modified.
+Defaults to undef, which results in file not being created or permissions not being modified.

 #####`vhost`